pnkfelix/pnkfx-blog/source/_posts/2021-04-26-road-to-turbowish-part-1-goals.markdown

 Like I said above, there was a bit of a journey to get to this point.
 And even with this document in hand, we do not have enough to start making code: I wouldn't be able to hand this to a programmer and say "do this."

 But I had goals.
 And I had a schedule.
-What was next on the schedule? *User Stories.* (Those will be the subject of the next blog post.)
+What was next on the schedule? [*User Stories.*, the subject of the next blog post.][part-2]

+[part-2]: /blog/2021/04/27/road-to-turbowish-part-2-stories/